Kahsolt/CCF-BDCI-2023-TPU-sr-deploy/README.md

 - run following example in your docker container
   - `bash convert_resrgan.sh` (contest demo)
   - `bash convert_mobilenet_v2.sh` (sdk v1.4 demo)
+- now you can compile your any pytorch model to bmodel use this toolchain

 ⚪ build by yourself